pnorbert/adiosvm/README.txt

   For Silo reader to believe in good Qt installation
   $ sudo apt-get install libxmu-dev libxi-dev

+  Qt development packages (required or visit will build its own)
+  $ sudo apt-get libqt4-dev
+  This will install all dependent packages

 2. Build latest Visit release (with many dependencies) https://wci.llnl.gov/codes/visit/source.html